sveltejs/kit/documentation/docs/25-build-and-deploy/60-adapter-cloudflare.md

 export {};
 ```

+### Testing Locally

-> `platform.env` is only available in your build, you can use [wrangler](https://developers.cloudflare.com/workers/cli-wrangler) to test it locally.
+`platform.env` is only available in your build, for testing locally we can use [wrangler](https://developers.cloudflare.com/workers/cli-wrangler) **version 3**.
+Once you have built your site you can run `wrangler pages dev .svelte-kit/cloudflare`, ensure you have your [bindings](https://developers.cloudflare.com/workers/wrangler/configuration/#bindings) in your `wrangler.toml`.

 ## Notes